PWNFinance/gm_events_cities/events/IPFS-Connect-Istanbul/readme.md

 # Add or remove paragraphs as needed, but remember the hyphen before each entry.
 synopsis:
   - Join the IPFS Community for a full day of workshops, lightning talks, and demos showcasing technology, tools, and innovative projects in the IPFS ecosystem.
+  - Are you participating in ETHGlobal Hackathon?
+Prep for the event by learning about all the tools and SDKs in the IPFS and Filecoin universe that builders can use to add decentralized files and data to their dapps.
+Proudly supported by Fission and Protocol Labs.
+  - $49 Early Bird | $150 Regular

 # The date should be in the format year-month-day (ISO 8601).
 # Example: 2018-02-28